researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Managment_Standard.md

 2. A conceptual data model, consisting of a set of proposed entities and relationships,

+3. Required core tabular attributes describing these entities,
-3. 4.
-Rules for spatial representation of these entities, and r

-5.  equired spatial relationships between entities,
+4. Rules for spatial representation of these entities, and required spatial relationships between entities,

-6. 7.
-8. Data interchange file formats and data structures, and
+5. Data interchange file formats and data structures, and

-9. Minimum documentation requirements.
+6. Minimum documentation requirements.

-10.

 This proposed data standard does not include mandatory logical data model (a set of explicitly required normalized tables, attributes, and